artemkalinovsky/Legatus/README.md

 ## Project Status 🤖

-I consider it's ready for production use.
+I consider it's ready for production use.<br/>
 Any contributions (pull requests, questions, propositions) are always welcome!😃